MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 The following are some of the Dtrace providers available on Windows and what they instrument.

-- syscall – NTOS system calls
+- syscall – NTOS system calls.

-- fbt (Function Boundary Tracing) – Kernel function entry and returns
+- fbt (Function Boundary Tracing) – Kernel function entry and returns.

 - pid (Process ID) – User-mode process tracing.
-Like kernel-mode FBT, but also allowing the instrumentation of arbitrary function offsets.
+Like kernel-mode FBT, but also allows the instrumentation of arbitrary function offsets.

-- etw (Event Tracing for Windows) – Allows probes to be defined for ETW This provider helps to leverage existing operating system instrumentation in DTrace.
+- etw (Event Tracing for Windows) – Allows probes to be defined for ETW.
+This provider helps to leverage existing operating system instrumentation in DTrace.

 ### SYSCALL – NTOS system calls